-With the completion of the Greenhouse Gas Emissions Inventory is complete, Jersey City will be developing a plan to reduce greenhouse gas (GHG) emissions throughout the City.
+With the completion of the Greenhouse Gas Emissions Inventory, Jersey City will be developing a plan to reduce greenhouse gas (GHG) emissions throughout the city.
 The Climate Action Plan (CAP) is a detailed and strategic framework for measuring, planning, and reducing greenhouse gas emissions and related climatic effects.

 The goal of the Climate Action Plan is to develop and implement roadmaps for Jersey City’s highest priority climate actions.
 The Plan will bring together our City’s leaders, experts, community members, and advocates.
 We want to ensure that every member of the community has a chance to engage and contribute their ideas to the plan in a way that’s convenient and accessible for them.

 In order to support the development of the Climate Action Plan, a Climate Action Steering Committee and four Working Groups were formed.
 Over 80 people are participating in the Climate Action planning process through one of these groups.